codalnest/files/lgc.md

 (c) The term of office of Barangay officials and members of the Sangguniang kabataan shall be for three (3) years, which shall begin after the regular election of Barangay officials on the second Monday of May 1994.

-CHAPTER 2. - VACANCIES AND SUCCESSION
+#### CHAPTER 2. - VACANCIES AND SUCCESSION

-SECTION 44.
+Section 44.
 Permanent Vacancies in the Offices of the Governor, Vice-Governor, Mayor, and Vice-Mayor. - If a permanent vacancy occurs in the office of the governor or Mayor, the vice-governor or vice-mayor concerned shall become the governor or Mayor.
 If a permanent vacancy occurs in the offices of the governor, vice-governor, Mayor, or vice-mayor, the highest ranking Sanggunian member or, in case of his permanent inability, the second highest ranking Sanggunian member, shall become the governor, vice-governor, Mayor or vice-mayor, as the case may be.

 Subsequent vacancies in the said office shall be filled automatically by the other Sanggunian members according to their ranking as defined herein.